pacha/spekulatio-old/README.md

-Don't place several files that would end up generating the same output filename in your _content_ folder since only one of them will generate the final resulting HTML (the last one to be processed precisely).
-For example, this is not a good idea:
+Don't place several files that would end up generating the same output filename in your _content_ folder since only one of them will generate the final resulting HTML (the last one to be processed, in particular).
+For example, this is not really a good idea:
 ```
 my-project/
     content/